OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 5. Nested arrays are supported as parameters (but not as return types).

-6. Union types are allowed if they are a union of literals belonging to a single type (`string`, `number`, or `boolean`).
-Unions of a supported type with undefined are also supported.
+6. Union types are allowed if they are a union of literals belonging to a single type (such as `"Left" | "Right"`).
+Unions of a supported type with undefined are also supported (such as `string | undefined`).

 7. Object types are allowed if they contain properties of type `string`, `number`, `boolean`, supported arrays, or other supported objects.
 The following example shows nested objects that are supported as parameter types: